CartoDB/documentation/app/content/angular/getting-started.md

 ### Interactivity

-Another important functionality commonly found in location intelligence applications is interactivity.
-In our example we are using two different features to make our application more interactive and have a better user experience:
+Another important functionality commonly found in Location Intelligence applications is interactivity.
+In our example we are using two different features to make our application more interactive and have an improved user experience:

 - Highlighting the features when the user moves the pointer over them

 - Showing a tooltip with feature information when the user moves the pointer over it

 Highlighting features is very easy using deck.gl.
-For instance, if we want to highlight the railroad lines with green color, we just need to add the following properties to the deck.gl layer instantiation:
+For instance, if we want to highlight the railroad lines with a green color, we just need to add the following properties to the deck.gl layer instantiation:

 ```typescript
 ...